-Press function key (3) to view the value of the chosen parameter code of Step 1.
+Press function key (3) in order to view the value of the selected parameter code of Step 1.
 Remember that values are not preceded by a colon.

-Note: The following Steps do not apply to parameter codes that are not configurable.
-Press function key (3) and the display will return to showing parameter codes as in Step 1.
+Note: The following steps do not apply to parameter codes that cannot be configured.
+Press the function key (3) in order to display the parameter codes that are in Step 1.